Tara Reid: Target

 You never hear those kind of stories about her, do you?

 Tara shot a scene with Cloris inside the farmhouse.
-Her line was, “It was never supposed to be this way.”
+Her line was, “It was never supposed to be like this.”
 She said it with real tears and powerful, understated emotion.
 When done, she took me aside and said, “Those lines mean so much to me because that’s how I feel about my life right now.”

 Flash forward almost a year later.
-My phone rings with a blocked number and it’s “someone on the Sundance Film Festival Jury.”
+My phone rings with a blocked number and it’s “someone on the ______Film Festival Jury.”
 They refused to give their name.
 This gentleman told me that they enjoyed my film, The Fields.
-For a moment my heart skipped…I got into Sundance!
+For a moment my heart skipped…I got into _________!

 The caller said that while they loved the film, “The festival will never give credence to a Tara Reid film.”
 It took me a few seconds to register this.
 He went on tell me that as a juror, I was owed the knowledge that my film was so well appreciated and they hope to see more from me down the road